 Orientation is hosted by our Philippines team in Aborlan, on Palawan, and begins on the morning of your chosen start date and runs for the first 3 days of your stay.
 This covers everything you need to know for your volunteer program in the Philippines – Introduction to the Philippines, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details.
 The orientation schedule is as follows:

-Day 1: In the morning, you will receive an introduction to the Philippines and the local team, including a briefing of rules and expectations as well as covering health & safety information and requirements.
-In the afternoon, volunteers will head off on a walking tour of the local village.
+Day 1: In the morning, you will receive an introduction to the Philippines and the local team, including a briefing of rules and expectations, and health and safety regulations.
+In the afternoon, volunteers attend a Filipino craft workshop before taking a walking tour of the local village.

-Day 2: In the morning, you will take a tour of some local farms before participating in language classes, learning some basic local Tagalog.
-After lunch, volunteers support clean-up initiatives in the local community before preparing souvenir bracelets and participate in a Filipino Cooking Class which will be dinner!
+Day 2: In the morning, you will take a tour of some local farms before participating in language classes, learning some basic Tagalog.
+After lunch, volunteers support clean-up initiatives in the local community before preparing souvenir bracelets and joining a Filipino cooking class for dinner!

-Day 3: Volunteers will visit the downtown Puerto Princesa with a visit to the famous local church and memorial park.
-After lunch in Puerto Princesa, volunteers will visit Palawan Museum followed by some shopping time at the local shopping mall.
+Day 3: Visit to the downtown area of Puerto Princesa with a visit to the famous local church and memorial park.
+After lunch in Puerto Princesa, volunteers visit Palawan Museum followed by some shopping at the local shopping mall.

 ￼￼Please note, this schedule can be changed and/or amended depending on the needs of the project, local and weather conditions and unforeseen circumstances.